offline-ai/ppe/README.md

   }
 ```

-The function body is js syntax.
+The function body is `javascript`.
 In the definition function, `async require(moduleFilename)` can be used to load local esm js file in the format.

 ```yaml
 !fn |-